Khovanov complexes of rational tangles: A matrix action on the Bigradings of the minimal complexes

 When $D(\Kb{T},\Kb{1})$ is constructed, this gives rise to the following complex segment.

 This simplifies by the square isomorphism.

 The bigrading of the $\minizero$ subobjects here differ from the originals by a factor of $q^2 t$, while the bigrading of the $\miniinf$ subobjects differ from the originals by a factor of $q$.
-Hence, on this complex segment the overall change in bigrading information can be described by the action of $R_+$.
+Hence, on this complex segment the overall change in bigrading information can be described by the action of $A_+$.

-We're essentially done: if a subword $d/d'$ in the morphism string is not at either end, then it is adjacent to letters in $\left\{ r,s,c,c' \right\}$, meaning the subobjects and the head and tail of $d$ have already been accounted for by our analysis of the $r \Box s \rightarrow r b' \boxdot b s$ and $c \rightarrow rbs$ transformations.
-If $d/d'$ is at the end of the morphism string, then there will be a subobject and the head or tail of it we will not have accounted for yet, but it is easy to check that the bigradings of the two subobjects in $\Kb{T + [1]}$ that this produces can be described by the action of $R_+$ on the bigrading information of the subobject too.
+We're essentially done: if a subword $d/d'$ in the morphism string is not at either end, then it is adjacent to letters in $\left\{ s',s,c,c' \right\}$, meaning the subobjects and the head and tail of $d$ have already been accounted for by our analysis of the $s' \Box s \rightarrow s' b' \boxdot b s$ and $c \rightarrow s'bs$ transformations.
+If $d/d'$ is at the end of the morphism string, then there will be a subobject and the head or tail of it we will not have accounted for yet, but it is easy to check that the bigradings of the two subobjects in $\Kb{T + [1]}$ that this produces can be described by the action of $A_+$ on the bigrading information of the subobject too.

-Hence the change in bigrading information of the complex is locally described by the action of $R_+$.
-Since we have accounted for all the subobjects in $\Kb{T + [1]}$, it follows that $\Psi(\Kb{\phi(r)\sigma_1})$ is given by $\Psi(\Kb{\phi(r)})R_+$ when the crossing being added is has positive orientation.
-We then immediately get that $\Psi(\Kb{\phi(r)\sigma_1})$ is given by $\Psi(\Kb{\phi(r)})R_-$ when the crossing being added has negative orientation, since $\Psi(\Kb{1})$ when $[1]$ has negative orientation differs from $\Psi(\Kb{1})$ when $[1]$ has positive orientation by a factor of $q^{-3} t\inv$. $\Box$ \\ \\ Given that the bigrading information admits such an elegant description in terms of matrix actions and $B_3$, a natural question to ask is whether the matrices satisfy the braid relation.
-Since multiplying the braid by $\sigma_1$ corresponds to multiplication by $R_{\pm}$, and multiplying the braid by $\sigma_2\inv$ corresponds to multiplication by $B_{\pm}$, we would expect $R_{\pm}$ and $B_{\pm}\inv$ to braid.
+Hence the change in bigrading information of the complex is locally described by the action of $A_+$, and since we have accounted for all the subobjects in $\Kb{T + [1]}$, it follows that it is globally described by the action too.
+We then immediately get that $\Psi(\Kb{\phi(r)\sigma_1})$ is given by $\Psi(\Kb{\phi(r)})A_-$ when the crossing being added has negative orientation, since $\Psi(\Kb{1})$ when $[1]$ has negative orientation differs from $\Psi(\Kb{1})$ when $[1]$ has positive orientation by a factor of $q^{-3} t\inv$. $\Box$

+Given that the bigrading information admits such an elegant description in terms of matrix actions and $B_3$, it is a natural question to ask whether the matrices satisfy the braid relation.
+Since multiplying the braid by $\sigma_1$ corresponds to multiplication by $A_{\pm}$, and multiplying the braid by $\sigma_2\inv$ corresponds to multiplication by $P_{\pm}$, if they matrices did braid we would expect $A_{\pm}$ and $P_{\pm}\inv$ to braid.
 This is indeed the case.
+The ramifications of this observation remain unclear.

-\begin{prop} The pairs of matrices ($R_+$, $B_-\inv$) and ($R_-$, $B_+\inv$) satisfy the braid relation.
+\begin{coro} The pairs of matrices ($A_+$, $P_-\inv$) and ($A_-$, $P_+\inv$) satisfy the braid relation.
 After a change of basis these give the (reduced) Burau representation of $B_3$.

 \begin{proof} With

 when we change basis we obtain